ShuviBot/Shuvi-Legal/README.md

 ~~discord-paginationembed
 Additionally Shuvi uses a shortened and slightly modified version of [discord-paginationembed](https://github.com/gazmull/discord-paginationembed/blob/master/LICENSE) licensed under MIT~~ As of Shuvi 4.1.0 Shuvi does not use this module or any modification of it anymore

-~~discord.js
+discord.js
-On top of that Shuvi uses a slightly [modified](https://github.com/MrLar/discord.js) version of [discord.js](https://github.com/discordjs/discord.js/blob/master/LICENSE) which is licensed under Apache License 2.0:~~
+On top of that Shuvi uses a slightly [modified](https://github.com/MrLar/discord.js) version of [discord.js](https://github.com/discordjs/discord.js/blob/master/LICENSE) which is licensed under Apache License 2.0:

-~~The following things were changed:~~
+The following things were changed:
-- ~~The Fork is a combination of the master branch of the original d.js (Commit: 623d4c0) and [FireController1847's Internal Sharding branch](https://github.com/FireController1847/discord.js/tree/internal-sharding) (Commit: 4ab72af) and a small fix for the guildMemberRemove event aswell as a fix for createEmoji firing twice.~~
+- The Fork is a combination of the master branch of the original d.js (Commit: 623d4c0) and [FireController1847's Internal Sharding branch](https://github.com/FireController1847/discord.js/tree/internal-sharding) (Commit: 4ab72af) and a small fix for the guildMemberRemove event aswell as a fix for createEmoji firing twice.
-As of 4.1.0 Shuvi uses only orginal discord.js files.